-Like all the EssentialSkillz courses, this Slips, Trips and Falls eLearning course can be customised to meet your needs, enabling your workforce to understand the specific policies and procedures you have developed for your organisation.
-A designated course administrator can edit the text and images of the course, and link to organisation-specific documentation, all at no extra cost.
+Like all EssentialSkillz courses, this Slips, Trips and Falls training can be customised to meet your needs, enabling your workforce to understand the specific policies and procedures you have developed for your organisation.
+A designated course administrator can edit the text and images within the course, and link to organisation-specific documentation that may be in place, all at no extra cost.

 On successful completion of the test users can download and print a certificate.

 The course is RoSPA approved

 The course lasts approximately 45 minutes, although this can depend on the level of existing knowledge.

 Users are required to take a final test consisting of 10 default questions.
 The default pass mark is 70%

 - Implement the random test question feature which selects 10 questions from a bank of 20.